reef-technologies/handbook/training.md

 ### all coders

-how to convert a putty key from a customer to id_rsa: https://askubuntu.com/a/584631 (you don't need to read it - just know it is here if you ever have to use it)
+ - how to convert a putty key from a customer to id_rsa: https://askubuntu.com/a/584631 (you don't need to read it - just know it is here if you ever have to use it)
+ - https://touk.pl/blog/2012/09/16/test-driven-traps-part-1/ - what "test hell" is

 ### all backend coders